 Tours/Expeditions: List with all our scheduled tours and expeditions

-About 15 years ago, I visited Naples, Italy for the first time.
-I had a ticket for the ferry to Palermo and had about 3 hours to explore the city.
-Instead, I decided to take the Circumvisuviana local train to visit Sorento and other nearby towns.
-I wanted to make the most of every minute I had and, as a result, I returned to the port too late for the ferry.
-On the pier, I watched the ferry slowly disappear into the fog.
-I went to the train station and asked for a sleeper to Palermo, but the lady at the desk just threw me a ticket.
-Later that night, I boarded the train and barely managed to find a place to sit in the corridor, between two men in visibly poor condition, with my head touching the ashtray (at the time, the trains had ashtrays in the wagons).
-I spent the entire night in an extremely uncomfortable position.
-At the Strait of Messina, where the train entered Sicily, most passengers disembarked, allowing me to find a seat for the remainder of the journey to Palermo.
+Around 15 years ago, I made my first visit to Naples, Italy.
+I had a ferry ticket for Palermo and a three-hour window to explore the city.
+Instead of sticking to my original plan, I decided to take the Circumvesuviana local train to visit Sorrento and other nearby towns.
+I was determined to make the most of every minute I had, but my decision proved costly.
+By the time I returned to the port, I was too late for the ferry.
+As I stood on the pier, I watched the ferry slowly disappear into the thick fog.
+I went to the train station and requested a sleeper to Palermo, but the woman behind the counter curtly tossed me a ticket.
+Later that night, I boarded the train and barely managed to secure a place to sit in the corridor, sandwiched between two men who looked visibly down and out, with my head resting on an ashtray (at that time, the wagons still had ashtrays).
+I spent the entire night in a highly uncomfortable position.
+At the Strait of Messina, where the train entered Sicily, most of the passengers alighted, allowing me to find a seat for the remaining leg of the journey to Palermo.

-The lesson I learned was that it's much better to spend more time at one place instead of trying to cram in more places.
-That was the moment I realized how important it was to slow down and truly appreciate where I was: savor the atmosphere, have a glass of wine, observe the people around me, and bask in the moment.
+I learned the lesson that it's better to spend more time in one place than to try to cram in more places.
+It was the moment I realized how important it is to slow down and truly appreciate where I am: savor the atmosphere, enjoy a glass of wine, observe the people around me, and bask in the moment.